TjDMC/cmsc190/deo-writeup.md

 where {R1}.{R2} = 0, ||{R2}|| = 1
 ```
 where Female Lion and Female Lion' is the previous and next position of the female lion, respectively, and D is the distance between the female lion's position and the selected point chosen by tournament selection in the pride's territory.
+{R1} is a vector which its start point is the previous location of the female lion and its direction is toward the selected position. {R2} is perpendicular to {R1}.

 # Proposed Algorithm: Roaming
 # Proposed Algorithm: Mating